Medical Marijuana for Post-Surgical Pain in Florida

 Overview

 The conventional approach to managing CPSP typically involves opioids, gabapentinoids, and nerve blocks.
-However, long-term opioid use for post-surgical pain is a significant driver of the opioid dependency crisis.
+However, long-term opioid use for post-surgical pain is a significant driver of the opioid dependency crisis — research shows that approximately 6% of surgical patients who receive opioids develop persistent use.
 Many patients become trapped in a cycle of escalating opioid doses with diminishing returns and mounting side effects, making alternative pain management approaches critically important.

 How Medical Cannabis May Help